-1.2 Purpose
+1.1 Purpose

 The purpose of this BMgtP is to manage blast induced ground vibration and airblast overpressure levels and minimise these blast emission impacts on the local community, infrastructure, on a vulnerable micro-bat species, and cultural heritage sites to the extent required by the Blast Conditions in Development Consent (SSD-6764) and Environmental Protection Licence 12425 (EPL 12425).

 This BMgtP has been developed to:

-- Describe the measures to be implemented to comply with the Blast Conditions; - Describe the blast management and mitigation strategies used to manage impacts from blasting; - Provide a management plan to minimise disturbance to a roosting site for the Eastern Bentwing-bat3; - Provide a blast monitoring protocol for evaluating compliance with the Blast Conditions; - Provide a protocol for managing and reporting any blast emission exceedances or non-compliances; - Communicate with the local community and regulators regarding WCPL's blasting activities; - Describe and assign responsibilities relating to blast management at WCPL; and - Describe how this BMgtP will be reviewed and updated; and - Support the WCPL Environmental Management System (EMS) and associated aspects and impacts register.
+- Describe the measures to be implemented to comply with the Blast Conditions; - Describe the blast management and mitigation strategies used to manage potential impacts from blasting to protect WCPL's staff, employees and contractors, the public, WCPL owned and non-owned infrastructure and private property; - Describe the blast management and mitigation strategies used to ensure no impacts from blasting occur at identified rock shelter sites associated with Rocky Hill buffer zone; - Describe the blast management and mitigation strategies used to ensure no impacts from blasting occur at identified rock shelters with moderate to high Aboriginal cultural heritage significance and cause no more than negligible damage at identified rock shelters with low Aboriginal cultural heritage significance, located within the Munghorn Gap Nature Reserve; - Provide a management plan to minimise disturbance to a roosting site for the Eastern Bentwing-bat2; - Provide a blast monitoring protocol for evaluating compliance with the Blast Conditions; - Provide a protocol for managing and reporting any blast emission exceedances or noncompliances; - Communicate with the local community and regulators regarding WCPL's blasting activities; - Describe and assign responsibilities relating to blast management at WCPL; and - Describe how this BMgtP will be reviewed and updated; and - A component plan of WCPL's Environmental Management Strategy (EMS)3.

-1.3 Scope
+1.2 Scope

-This BMgtP has been prepared in accordance with the relevant Blast Conditions of the Development Consent (SSD-6764), EPL 12425 and Dam Safety Committee (DSC) Approval to manage blast emission impacts associated with open cut mining at the Mine (Appendix 1 and Appendix 3).
+This BMgtP has been prepared in accordance with the relevant blast conditions of the Development Consent (SSD-6764), EPL 12425 and Dam Safety Committee (DSC) Approval to manage blast emission impacts associated with open cut mining at the Mine (Appendix 1 and Appendix 3).

 This BMgtP also includes the Blast Fume Management Strategy (Appendix 5) and an Eastern Bentwing-bat Management Plan (Section 5.5).

-1.4 Consultation
+1.3 Consultation

-This BMgtP has been prepared in accordance with the relevant Blast Conditions of Development Consent (SSD-6764).
-Initial consultation with the DPE and NSW Environmental Protection Agency (EPA) commenced on 23 May 2017.
+This BMgtP has been prepared in consultation ongoing with the Department of Planning, Housing and Infrastructure (DPHI), formally known as Department of Planning and Environment (DPE), and NSW Environmental Protection Agency (EPA).
+Initial consultation with the DPHI and the EPA commenced on 23 May 2017.
 Copies of correspondence are included in Appendix 4.

-Consultation relating to the management of blasting operations regarding Aboriginal heritage sites in the vicinity of the Mine has been undertaken as part of the WCPL Aboriginal Cultural Heritage Management Plan.
+Consultation relating to the management of blasting operations regarding Aboriginal heritage sites in the vicinity of the Mine has been undertaken as part of the WCPL's Aboriginal Cultural Heritage Management Plan (ACHMP).